Malumghat Hospital Project – Bangladesh

 The staff of MCH include American physicians Heather Fowler (family medicine), Steve Kelly (thoracic surgery), Frank Weirman (family medicine), Jay Linthcfiled (infectious diseases), and at least one Bengali physician.
 Nurse practitioners from the United States are on staff as well.

 MCH regularly receives healthcare profession students and resident physicians in an environment where the staff are strongly committed to teaching.
 A typical day begins with breakfast at 7AM, followed by hospital patient rounds until about 10AM.
 A tea break is on the daily schedule from 10-10:30, followed by outpatient care from 10:30-12:30.
 After lunch are scheduled surgeries and procedures.
 All patients with laboratory tests ordered earlier in the day are re-seen with their results between 2:30-4:30.
+Previous INMED Learners who served at this training site include these Graduates.

 Student Lodging & Meals